rienq/liftedCollocation/README.md

 Optionally, you can also run the scripts in the folder chain_mass/CasADi_IPOPT to obtain a reference solution to the optimal control problem using Ipopt from CasADi (follow the instructions on https://github.com/casadi/casadi/wiki to download the binary for your platform).

-## ACADO Toolkit Installation Instructions
+## ACADO Toolkit: installation

 Note that detailed instructions can also be found on http://acado.github.io/matlab_overview.html to install ACADO Toolkit from its Matlab interface.

 To install and use the MATLAB interface you need to have a recent MATLAB version and a C++ compiler installed.
-In order to know which compiler is compatible with your Matlab version, you can have a look here: http://de.mathworks.com/support/compilers/R2016a/ and to change the default compiler for Matlab, you can follow the instructions here: http://de.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html
+In order to know which compilers are compatible with your Matlab version, you can have a look here: http://de.mathworks.com/support/compilers/R2016a/ and to change the default compiler for Matlab, you can follow the instructions here: http://de.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html

-You can then start to compile the source code of ACADO Toolkit from Matlab.
+- You can then start to compile the source code of ACADO Toolkit from Matlab.
 For this purpose, you should unzip the archive and go to the main folder of acado_master from Matlab where you then navigate further to the Matlab installation directory:

 cd interfaces/matlab/;

-You are now ready to compile the ACADO interface.
+- You are now ready to compile the ACADO interface.
 This compilation will take several minutes but needs to be done only once.
 Run “make” in your command window:

 make clean all;

-You will see:
+- You will see:

 Making ACADO...

-and after a while when the compilation is finished:
+- and after a while when the compilation is finished:

 ACADO successfully compiled.
 Needed to compile XYZ file(s).